floss1138/dbDotCad/README.md

 `db.s1_10blocks.find ({"_id" : "'7D0D_t1_10-40-9956"});`
 `db.s1_10blocks.find ({"_id" : "'7D08_t1_10-40-9956"});`

-#### Collection names
+#### Collection names & areas
 The existing application has cable number collections which are site wide.
 In the future it would be sensible to limit this to site-area, with inter area cable numbers in a separate collection.
+It is a common practice to prefix cable numbers with an alpha character or alpha characters, denoting the signal or service type.
+Another common practice is to begin the number with the source and destination area codes.
+Moving the alpha character after the area code makes the ident more recognisable as an inter-area label.
+For example, area 123 to 078, cable number 2021, type T (telecoms), becomes 123078T2021.
-Enterprise wide data such as hostnames, should be in a separate database.
+Enterprise wide data such as hostnames, should be in a separate collection or database.
 For now, blocks for site 1 will be in collection 1blocks, for site 002, 2blocks etc. Leading zeros will be removed.
 Hyphens will be removed.
 In the future, cable numbers could be sub-netted by area code.